AIXP-Foundation/AIXP/README.md

                     Agent Framework
 ```

-**AIBP** enables social interaction. **AIAP** sets the rules. **AISOP** and **AISIP** define the behavior. **SoulBot** runs the programs.
+**AIBP** enables social interaction. **AIAP** sets the rules. **AISOP** defines the behavior. **SoulBot** runs the programs.

 AIBP and AIAP are independent, parallel protocols at the top of the stack.
 AIBP handles how agents find and talk to each other; AIAP handles how agents govern themselves.
-Both are built on AISOP and AISIP behavior specifications and executed by SoulBot.
+Both are built on AISOP behavior specifications and executed by SoulBot.

 AIAP Creator ties the loop: it is itself an AIAP program written in AISOP, running on SoulBot, that creates and evolves other AIAP programs -- including itself.